jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 This is important because generally speaking, a guy doesn’t have friends because he’s either a social recluse or he’s screwed a bunch of people over—and even the socially awkward guys tend to group up and be friends with one another.
 So you’re usually looking at a dude with serious personal issues.

-Family doesn’t count.
+His family doesn’t count.
 He must have people who have chosen to be around him (preferably for an extended period of time) of their own free will.
 Not familial obligation.

-Sidenote: If you know someone struggling to make friends as an adult, then send them my guide on [how to make friends as an adult](/how-to-make-friends-as-an-adult/) to help them out.
+*Sidenote: If you know someone struggling to make friends as an adult, then send them my guide on [how to make friends as an adult](/how-to-make-friends-as-an-adult/) to help them out.*

 ## Always late